Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Plate

-**Flight**: You gian +5 feet movement speed and you don't have disadvantage on stealth checks using this plate amrour.
+**Flight**: You gian +5 feet movement speed and you don't have disadvantage on stealth checks using this plate amror.

 While wielding this armor you gain +1 to your armor class.